jamiebdavis/front-end-tech-test/README.md

 The majority of css used in the project was Tailwindcss.
 I have added a few customer css classes for a few things i couldnt find in tailwind.

+## To do

+List of things i still need to do but ran out of time.
+- TESTS
+   - Test api calls and how components handle diffent outcomes.
+   - Test search context
+- Minor css tweaks on suggestions

+## Feedback & Questions

+If you have any questions or would like to provide feedback, please feel free to contact me via email\
+jamiebarrydavis@gmail.com\
+\
+Thanks